-Netflix’s new Marilyn Monroe movie Blonde has really been putting the cat amongst the pigeons – and it doesn’t even have a release date yet.
+Netflix’s new Marilyn Monroe movie Blonde is already stirring things up – and it doesn’t even have a release date yet.
 The film has been slapped with an NC-17 rating, or an 18 in UK terms, for sexually explicit content, making it the first release on the streamer to be given the adult-only certification.
 Monroe’s on-screen depictions have typically been fairly chaste (see Michelle Williams in My Week With Marilyn), but the bombshell really goes off in Blonde, which is sure to drive clicks and generate headlines in the run-up to its debut in the world’s living rooms.

 But it’s not just the racy sex scenes that have grabbed the attention.
 There’s the small matter of Cuban actress Ana de Armas, breakout star of No Time to Die and Knives Out, playing the American icon, and Aussie auteur Andrew Dominik behind the camera, as well as a supporting ensemble featuring some of ’50s and ’60s America’s key cultural figures.
 Oh, and it’s produced by Brad Pitt, and scored by Nick Cave and Warren Ellis.
 Here’s everything we know so far.

 Yes, the trailer dropped in late July.
 Watch it below and then check out our five big takeaways from it here.